silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 3 - Traffic Sign Classifier/README.md

 This was an optional section, but I was curious to see how the feature maps looked after the first convolution.
 Below is an image of the `no entry` sign.
 I am very intriqued that it was able to pick up such details with limited number of pixels to accurately identify, I even have a hard time.
 But that is why the deep learning becomes so valuable.
 ![feature map](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%203%20-%20Traffic%20Sign%20Classifier/project_screenshots/softmax_feature_map.jpg)

+* Remarks

+This was a very interesting project.
+I spent a lot of time learning about the math that goes into a neural network, how each perceptron and how weights and bias' are updated.
+I can certainly see how different CNN's are more powerful and how deep learning as a field keeps increasing accuracy with fewer parameters.
+If I had more time, I would have liked to have gone back and changed the filter dimensions for different layer values in my model architecture, just to see how the results change.
+Overall, I am very happy with my results, espcially on such a large test set and a small set of 5 random images with lots of issues!
+I am really curious to see how we take in images that are of larger pixel size and classify them through a CNN.